PPC-19

 Possible Causes

-Moisture ingress into output wiring or connector, Damaged insulation on tethered cable, Contamination or tracking inside Type 2 socket, Faulty isolation monitoring circuit on PCB
+Moisture ingress into output wiring or connector, damaged insulation on the tethered cable, contamination or tracking inside the Type 2 socket, faulty isolation monitoring circuit on the PCB.

 How to Fix / Troubleshooting

 Safety: Low insulation resistance can lead to electric shock.
-Do not use the charger until tested.
+Do not use the charger until it has been tested.

 Advertisements